 Academic staff at the university, from post-doc.
 Doctoral students are not eligible to apply.
 See: FoKo regulations, § 4.

-There are four regular submission deadlines per year.
+There are three regular submission deadlines per year.
 See: FoKo applications.

 Yes.
 Applications for amounts up to CHF 8,000 can be submitted at any time if their urgency can be clearly justified.
 The FoKo deals with such applications via a circulation procedure.
 See: FoKo guidelines, § 3.b).